SolidMVC/EnvatoToolkit/README.md

 ### How does it work? ###

-This plugins uses both - Envato Edge API and Envato Market API to retrieve required data automatically, without any need of server-in-the-middle.
+This library uses both - Envato Edge API and Envato Market API to retrieve required data automatically, without any need of server-in-the-middle.
 So there is no need to save your head revision number or last version on your server, it will get that that automatically from Envato via it's API.